 Population Genetics

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisite: STAT/BIOS 543.
+Prerequisite: STAT 543 or BIOS 543 or ENVS 543 or FRSC 580.
 Theoretical and empirical analyses of how demographic and evolutionary processes influence neutral and adaptive genetic variation within populations.

 Population genetics is concerned with understanding the mechanisms that influence the movement of genetic material through space and time.
 To understand the operation of evolution itself, you must have a working knowledge of population genetics.
 It is, so to speak, where the rubber meets the road, and the concepts contained within the field of population genetics have relevance to other sub-disciplines such as population biology, population ecology, evolutionary biology, evolutionary ecology, conservation genetics, landscape genetics, and forensic science.